GauravRawatBCA/Chatgenie/README.md

 ![chatbot](https://github.com/user-attachments/assets/2ac197e4-f782-4c68-b6bf-e1075dfbd5f8)

-# 5. Image Generator Page🎨
+# 5. PixelSynth Page🎨
-The Image Generator in ChatGenie leverages advanced text-to-image AI models to transform user-provided text prompts into visually compelling images.
+The PixelSynth in ChatGenie leverages advanced text-to-image AI models to transform user-provided text prompts into visually compelling images.
 This feature allows users to generate custom visuals simply by describing the desired scene, object, or concept in natural language.
 Designed for creativity and ease of use, the Image Generator supports a variety of styles—ranging from realistic to artistic—and can be applied in fields like marketing, design, education, and content creation.
 It enhances user interaction by making visual content generation fast, intuitive, and fully AI-driven.

 ![image generator](https://github.com/user-attachments/assets/2f9aac03-c2ad-4513-a9c6-f2137db2abbd)